micromaomao/blog/content/ct/en.md

 ## A log?

 Let's imagine the simplest possible approach to this problem: we let (for example) Mozilla run a huge server accessible by everyone, and it stores a big list of certificates.
 The list is supposed to be append-only, meaning that certificates can only be added to the back of the list but not taken out or modified.
 We then ask every CA to submit the certificate whenever they signs a new one.
-Site owners can iterate through and monitor the list for certificates with their domain, and browsers would ask the list whether a certificate is in there everytime it receives a certificate signed by a publicly-trusted CA, and reject (or report) if it isn't.
+Site owners can iterate through and monitor the list for certificates with their domain, and whenever a browser receives a public-CA-signed certificate, it could either ask the log whether the certificate is in there, or keep a local, up-to-date copy of the entire log and check whether the certificate is in the log directly, and reject (or report) if it isn't.

 Now, aside from the obvious reliability issue with counting on a single, centeralised server, there are 3 other massive problems with this approach: